uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     Instead, look at the inclinations of mind enduring behind whatever you're doing and make that your guide.
 If an activity is unwholesome, you'll see that it's directly inclining the mind towards sensual desire, ill will, and eventually breaking precepts.
 It's pretty obvious when that's happening, but you look the other way and allow those pressures to gain momentum.

     As I wrote, you will make mistakes and misjudge your intentions sometimes, but that's fine.
 That's the only way you will concretely learn the distinction between wholesome and unwholesome.
 It's not fine when the mistake entails breaking a precept, since that's full-blown carelessness that doesn't come out of a simple lack of clarity about your intentions.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1jlzarz/new_wiki_page_virtue_and_the_seven_precepts/mki90r2/)** _2025-03-30 12:12:04 *(in reply to a comment not included)*:

+    >Would occasionally delivering those products as a truck driver or working in a restaurant or supermarket that sells those products qualify?

+    It depends.
+When it comes to intoxicants, live animals, poisons, and weapons, being responsible for personally handing them to customers or directly or indirectly encouraging them to buy them (marketing) would in itself be an issue.
+Delivering or promoting the purchase of meat from animals slaughtered by the company you work for would also be problematic.
+If the meat comes from elsewhere and is not commissioned specifically for your employer, then it's fine.

+    Such livelihood would hinder your Dhamma practice—not because of external ethical considerations but because it implicates your intention.
+The Dhamma is concerned solely with the state of your own mind.
+You would be implicitly condoning the harmful actions of others, and that is bound to be rooted in delusion (not acknowledging what's factual) at the very least.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1jlzarz/new_wiki_page_virtue_and_the_seven_precepts/mkw84te/)** _2025-04-01 18:15:36 *(in reply to a comment not included)*:

+    I wouldn't see it as an issue.
+You do want to be careful about what books you personally read id you want to tame your mind, but working at a library is on a different level than being a musician, actor, or someone in "showbiz" in general (as promoter, producer, director, etc.)

 ---